n0ugat/sampling-optimization-for-xai/README.md

 # sampling-optimization-for-xai
-Optimizing Sampling Methods of Masking-Based XAI on Time-Series Data
+Optimizing Sampling Methods for Masking-Based XAI on Time-Series Data